-Corrections to the terms of the RTA and/or the proposed lease will only be accepted as hard copies, in-person, by mail or by fax.
+Corrections to the terms of the RTA and/or the proposed lease will only be accepted as hard copies, in-person, by mail or email.
 The MHA will not accept corrections by phone.

-Because of the time sensitive nature of the tenancy approval process, the MHA will attempt to communicate with the owner and family by phone, fax, or email.
-The MHA will use mail when the parties cannot be reached by phone, fax, or email.
+Because of the time sensitive nature of the tenancy approval process, the MHA will attempt to communicate with the owner and family by phone or email.
+The MHA will use mail when the parties cannot be reached by phone or email.